Chapter Six – Push

 “I am Huanca,” spoke the first.
 He was dressed in mostly red.
 His face was narrow.

 “I am Pachama,” spoke the woman.
-She was dressed in mostly yellow.
+She was dressed in mostly green.
 Her nose was long and pointed, like a dousing rod.

 “I am Urco,” spoke the last.
 He was dressed in mostly blue.
 He had a rounder face.